Fort Smith Northside student arrested after police find gun on campus

 FORT SMITH -- A Northside High School student was arrested Wednesday in connection with having a firearm on campus.

-The gun was discovered when school administrators and the School District Police Department responded to a report of a student vaping and searched their backpack, discovering the firearm, according to a news release from the district.
+The gun was discovered when school administrators and the school district Police Department responded to a report of a student vaping and searched the student's backpack, where the firearm was found, according to a news release from the district.

-The statement said school police immediately took the gun and arrested the student, and no students or staff were harmed during the incident.
-The student was charged with a felony, and the case has been referred to the city Prosecutor's Office.
+The statement said school police immediately took the gun and arrested the student and that no students or staff members were harmed.
+The student was arrested on a felony charge, and the case has been referred to the city prosecutor's office.